 What is the basic workflow?

 First, someone asks the Teampay bot to make a purchase.
 Teampay then collects any additional information about that purchase that your organization needs, and routes it to an approver.
-Once approved, Teampay issued a virtual card for that purchase which is tied to the vendor and amount requested, and delivers it to the requestor.
+Once approved, Teampay issues a virtual card for that purchase which is tied to the vendor and amount requested, and delivers it to the requestor.
 Finally, once the virtual card is used, the approver gets notified, and can request a receipt.

 What is a virtual credit card?